lexibank/tlopo/out/vol4/chapter7.md

-In Western Oceanic, but with just two reflexes, I find—
+In Western Oceanic, but with just two reflexes, I find —

 <table>
 <tr>